 Many great films use their own ‘single position’ plot device when displaying multiple characters, which can be very useful.
 The settings for single-character movies have almost their character.
 While such movies are somewhat unforgiving, they are sufficient to engage the audience.
 Let’s know about the top ten movies with only one character.

-Top 10 Movies with only One Character is Given Below:
+Top 10 Best Movies With Only One Character

 Mystery Honor is a 1984 film composed by Donald Fried and Arnold M. Stone.
 Coordinated by Robert Altman and featuring Philip Baker Hall, previous President Richard M. Nixon is an anecdotal story that looks to pick up understanding into his character through life, perspectives, and behavior.